A perfect afternoon in the quirky neighbourhood

 How do you get in without waiting in a long line?
 Observing and patience are the answer.
 While chilling on the stairs, you’ll see that a tourist train and a funicular arrive several times an hour with big groups.
 Wait until the crowds get smaller and swoop in just before the next group appears.

-Start your visit with climbing the 300 steps leading to the 80-m high dome.
+Start your visit by climbing the 300 steps leading to the 80-m high dome.
 On a clear day, you can see as far as 30 km.
 Paris will lie beneath will feet.

 Take a walk

 Afterwards, take a walk through the narrow streets of Montmartre.
-Don’t miss the local market on place du Tertre, where until today local painters sell their artworks.
+Don’t miss the local market on place du Tertre, where until today, local painters sell their artworks.
 Buy an original souvenir in the form of a little painting or pose for a caricaturist.
-Be certain to pass by the only Parisian Vineyard – Clos Montmartre.
+Be sure to pass by the only Parisian Vineyard – Clos Montmartre.